 experience officer for Beth Israel Medical Center in New York.

 Skarbek is the director of the RN-BSN program at the UMKC School of

 Nursing and Health Studies and is a clinical assistant professor.
 She

 also serves as a member of the Missouri Organization of Nurse Leaders,

 the Organization of Nurse Executives/NJ (ONE/NJ), and the American

 Association of Colleges of Nursing.

 Heather Lyons-Burney (Pharm.D. ’94)

-Lyons-Burney is an adjunct clinical instructor at the UMKC School of Pharmacy's expansion program in Springfield, Mo.
+Lyons-Burney is a clinical assistant professor at the UMKC School of Pharmacy's expansion program in Springfield, Mo.
 She was co-owner of Branson Drug and recently helped establish the non-profit clinic, Faith Community

 Health in Branson, to provide patient-centered, team approach to health